 The original Drowtales had this set up with Ariel and Rik, with Rick eventually growing selfish and possessive and betraying everyone so he can have Ariel for himself.
 The remakes retconned this, turning Rik into a Stalker with a Crush, who tried to rape Ariel twice, and had a bridge dropped on him the second time, taking all potential future plot he was meant to be implied in, with him.

 Wonderella gets kidnapped to be the "beauty" part of a parody on the Disney classic.
-She opts instead to reassure the Beast that there's a fetishist for everything, and hunts down the enchantress anyway, for cursing the castle servants who didn't do anything wrong.
+She opts instead to reassure the Beast that there's a fetish for everything, and hunts down the enchantress who cast the spell, as the enchantress also cursed the completely innocent castle servants.

 In The Gamers Alliance, Omaroch is a demon warrior and Delora ia a human cleric.
 Despite their opposite alignments, they bond and learn valuable lessons from one another, and eventually get married.

 Lydia Deetz, the beauty to Beetlejuice's beast.
-The title of one episode, "Beauty And The Beetle," even tells it.
+The title of one episode, "Beauty And The Beetle," even references it.

 Goliath: I never realized, when you were human, how beautiful you are.
 Elisa: *wryly* You mean you thought I was ugly?
 Goliath: Well, uhh...
 Careful!
 Updraft!